bakdata/quick/docs/docs/roadmap.md

 ### Further ideas

 * Kafka-Streams library for custom REST APIs in Quick
-* More complex query arguments, like ranges and filter
+* More complex query arguments, like ranges and filters
 * Support for custom authorization
 * Support different ingress controllers like nginx